 The early 1870s were an important time for the United States Mint.
 In one key event, 1873 passage of the Coinage Act marked the last year that the silver dollar coin would be struck.

-The 1870 silver dollar, known as the Liberty Seated Dollar, has a face value of $1.00.
+Also known as the 1870 Seated Liberty Silver Dollar, this silver dollar has a face value of $1.00.
 It was designed in 1840 by Christian Gobrecht, the Chief Engraver of the U.S. Mint at that time.

 The coins obverse and reverse sides were originally based off of one of Gobrechts earlier silver dollar designs, with a left-facing seated lady liberty on the front.
 The back of his early design depicted a soaring eagle.